 Shortcomings of Current Guidance

 Perhaps the most significant shortcoming of the current load testing guidance is that it is simply not employed very often.
-For example, a recent NCHRP study (Hearn 2014) found that approximately 600 bridges with the U.S. have been rated through load testing procedures.
-While this may sound like a significant number, it pails in comparison the approximately 60,000 that are currently posted throughout the U.S. It is certainly possible that owners simply do not believe that there is additional load-carrying capacity associated with many of these bridges, and thus opt not to invest into a load test.
+For example, a recent NCHRP study (Hearn 2014) found that approximately 600 bridges within the US have been rated through load testing procedures.
+While this may sound like a significant number, it pales in comparison the approximately 60,000 that are currently posted throughout the US.
+It is certainly possible that owners simply do not believe that there is additional load-carrying capacity associated with many of these bridges, and thus decide not to invest in a load test.
 On the other hand, given the significant disparity between the number of posted bridges and those subjected to load testing, it certainly appears that owners simply do not perceive load testing to provide value commensurate with its cost.
 Certainly costs will continue to drop as sensing, data acquisition, and the expertise needed to leverage these tools become more common, but it is also important to understand and address the current shortcomings of load testing to increase the benefits of load testing.
 Along these lines, there are two specific shortcomings of current load testing procedures that the authors believe need to be addressed before more widespread load testing can be expected: (a) safety concerns during proof tests, and (b) the reliability of load ratings derived from diagnostic tests.

-Safety Concerns during Proof Tests
+Reliability of Load Ratings Obtained from Proof Tests

 For proof tests, the Manual indicates that “a bridge is subjected to specific loads, and observations are made to determine if the bridge carries these loads without damage.
 The proof test is terminated when: (a) a predetermined maximum load has been reached, or (b) the bridge exhibits the onset of nonlinear behavior or other visible signs of distress.”
 It is envisioned that the proof load will correspond to a live load that will bring the bridge to a rating of 1.
 To provide the same level of safety inherent in LRFD, the live-load is increased by factor of typically 40%-55%.
 Proof load testing of bridges is called for when the calculated load ratings are low and the field testing may provide higher ratings.
 A second scenario is in the case of bridges that cannot be load rated analytically because some of the details or configurations are not documented and cannot be accessed for direct measurement and appraisal (e.g. undocumented components encased in concrete).

 The proof load testing procedures described by the Manual implicitly disregard the temporal changes in capacity of the bridge system, assuming that capacity will remain constant.
 This, however, is extremely misleading.
 Even if a bridge may pass a proof-load test one day, it may fail under a lesser load at a later date.
 Not all mechanisms that contribute to load distribution and/or enhance the capacity of the structure will remain constant through all seasons and certainly not throughout the life-cycle of a bridge.
 Furthermore, bridge owners may wish to deliberately exclude some mechanisms.
-AASHTO guidelines specify that the effects of the barriers are not to be included.
+For example, AASHTO guidelines specify that the effects of the barriers are not to be included.
 The contribution of certain elements or mechanisms to load rating cannot be discounted or excluded unless they are accurately quantified.
 The results from a load test alone (often just beam flexural strain responses) are insufficient for achieving this.

 Reliability of Load Ratings derived from Diagnostic Tests